REHVA Articles of Association

 Version approved by the General Assembly – May 2022

-1. The name of the association sans but lucratif (ASBL) is: Federatie van Verenigingen voor Verwarming, Ventilatie en Luchtbehandeling in Europa (Federation of European Heating, Ventilation and Air conditioning Associations "REHVA").
+1. The name of the non-profit association (ASBL) is: Federatie van Verenigingen voor Verwarming, Ventilatie en Luchtbehandeling in Europa (Federation of European Heating, Ventilation and Air conditioning Associations "REHVA").

-2. The association has its registered office in Belgium in the municipality of 1040 Brussels, rue Washington 40 (judicial district of Brussels).
+2. The association has its registered office in the Brussels-Capital Region in Belgium.
 It may, by a decision of the board of directors, be transferred to another location in Brussels.
 The general assembly shall ratify the change of registered office during its following meeting.

 1. The association was formed on the twenty-seventh of September nineteen hundred and sixty-three.

 2. It has been entered into for an indefinite period.